Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Phase 1 vs Phase 2: Side-by-Side

 The differences between Phase 1 and Phase 2 aren't just about which entries qualify.
 They reflect two different operational tracks inside CBP, with different timelines, different submission paths, and different risk profiles.
-The table below captures the working state as of late May 2026 — Phase 2 details remain subject to CBP confirmation.
+The table below captures the current state as of June 29, 2026 — both phases are now live.

 Typical Importer ProfileMid-market, recent importsLarge/complex importers, multi-million refunds common